Dormition Cathedral, Kharkiv: 18th century

 In 1770 dangerous cracks were found in the church walls that could not be repaired.
 On May 14, 1771, a cornerstone for the new cathedral was laid.
 The design of the future building was inspired by the St Clement's Church in Moscow.
 In Spring 1778 the altar was consecrated in honor of Our Lady of Kazan, though the construction was not completed yet.
-On September 27, 1780, it was reconsecrated in honor of Dormition.
+On September 27, 1780, it was reconsecrated in honor of the Dormition of the Mother of God.
 The ceremony was attended by the general Pyotr Rumyantsev.

 The cathedral was built when the pompous Baroque style was going out of fashion and was gradually replaced by classicism.
 The eclectic combination of those styles showed itself in the cathedral.
 It boasted a gilded icon screen, carved from limewood to Rastrelli's Rococo design, in Baroque fashion and at the same time the facades were reserved and strict.

 19th century

 According to Filaret Gumilevsky, the free-standing Alexander Bell Tower was built in the aftermath of Napoleon's expulsion from Russia "to express the people's gratitude to Alexander I".
 The cornerstone was laid on August 2, 1821.
 The main altar was consecrated on November 5, 1833.
 On October 1, 1841, the gilded cross crafted by Moscow master Lukinov was installed on the bell tower.

 The tower used to be the second tallest building in Ukraine after the Great Lavra Bell Tower.
 The seat of the local bishop was moved from the older Intercession Cathedral to the Dormition Church in 1846.
 A large French clock was installed in the bell tower in 1856.
 Overall, more than 110,000 rubles were spent on the construction.